stootoon/seating_planner/README.md

 python seating_planner.py my_input_file.txt
 ```

 The resulting schedule is written to `my_input.schedule.list.txt`.
+A sample input file is provided in the repository as `input.txt`.
 ## The Input File
 The information that Seating Planner needs to generate a schedule is provided by the **input file**.
 The input file is a plain text file that provides information about the guests, tables, and dates, and the various parameters of the schedule.
 The format of the input file is described below.